Alandrius/epam-news-feed/README.md

 1) BEM metodology
 2) Stylus SCC preprocessor
 3) Flexboxes and media-queries
-4) ENB task runner
+4) ENB to build the project
-5) I haven't used any special JS libraries and have used native JavaScript
+5) I haven't used any special JS libraries and have used only native JavaScript

-# To build project please do the following
+# To build the project please do the following
 1) Clone this repository
 2) Go to the project's directory
 3) Perform "npm install"